jfornoff/jfornoff.github.io/_drafts/2018-02-19-notes-on-a-guide-to-the-good-life.markdown

 > All we have is on loan from Fortune, which can reclaim it at any time, and without advance notice.

 Re-learning to appreciate what we have can cut the cycle of wanting and chasing the next thing in pursuit of satisfaction short.
 It puts our first world problems into perspective.

+Again, observe how this lends itself to attaining _Tranquility_ by taking away the negative emotion of being unfulfilled because you don't have the new iPhone X, and replacing it with the gratitude for having a phone that allows you to talk to your loved ones from anywhere.